 How do they work?

 They place limits on the writer.
 For example, they might ask the writer to craft a story without using the letter ‘e,’ or to set a story in the kitchen of the home they grew up in.
-The limits actually help the creative process start.
+The limitation actually helps the creative process start.

 As the mom of a toddler and a newborn, I can’t help but feel limited.
 I live in hour increments between feedings and pumping.
 I barely sleep.
 My alone time is nonexistent.
 My budget is strained.
 Some days it’s just not worth it to pack up the minivan and leave the house, so I want to stay inside.
 Except I don’t even have that option.

-If I turn on the TV or look at social media I see fully dressed, showered, rested people wearing makeup and I don’t know…playing racket ball.
-It’s not that I have any desire to play racket ball.
+If I turn on the TV or look at social media I see fully dressed, showered, rested people wearing makeup and, I don’t know…playing racquetball.
+It’s not that I have any desire to play racquetball.
 I’m happy to have these cool little children.
 I love them.
 But it’s hard not to be jealous of the rest of the population, when my biggest accomplishment in a day might be getting to poop alone.

 I’m trying to let go of that jealousy/comparison in favor of living my life like a writer.
 Writers know that limitations are what give our story focus.
 Limitations invite creativity.
 Anyone could have an exciting life if given millions of dollars, no responsibilities, 9 hours of sleep, and access to a spa.
 But what kind of depth would that story have?

 Would it even be interesting?